corgan2222/hassio-addons_repository/grafana/DOCS.md

-# Home Assistant Community Add-on: Grafana
+# Home Assistant Community Add-on: Grafana Enterprise

 The analytics platform for all your metrics.